 - Landscaping work

 If you aren’t certain whether or not you need a permit, you should hire a professional.
-A pro will have the background and experience to determine if your project is extensive enough to require an inspector to check for any red flags afterward.
-Professionals will usually be the ones to acquire the permit, so they also know what kind of paperwork to fill out and the type of permit to obtain.
+A pro will have the experience to determine if your project requires an inspector to check for any red flags afterward.
+Professionals will usually be the ones to acquire the permit from the building department, so they also know what kind of paperwork to fill out and the type of permit to obtain.
 Relying on a professional will allow your project to be completed in a timely manner.